 Every piece of plastic ever made still exists.
 And we’ve been using it consistently for over 50 years.

-It’s astonishing to think about.
+That’s astonishing to think about.

 Every piece of plastic ever made still exists.